-Can we spend a few minutes chatting about a frog who is looking for sex in a bathtub and things we can’t know?
+Can we spend a few minutes chatting about a frog who is looking for sex in a bathtub and other things we can never understand?
 Relax.
 I’m not interested in exploring life after death or the origins of Consciousness.
 My unknowns are far more basic.

 At the downpour end of a day last month I was parked on the cabin porch reveling in the sound of rain on the metal roof.
 The storm dimpled the surface of a brim-full cast-off cast iron bathtub that serves as a water garden just off the porch.
 Across the top of the tub rested a flat four-inch board that has been there since a grouse chick that came to drink slipped in and drowned.